mccurcio/mccurcio.github.io/_posts/2022-03-15-tiddlywiki.md

 ![](/assets/img/tw-page.png)

-- Scroll down and to the **GettingStarted** box, & find your operating system and browser type then download an empty version.
+- Scroll down and to the **GettingStarted** box
+1. Find your operating system
+1. Find your browser type
+1. Download an empty version.

 *NOTE: Each browser is different and this will ensure the little things work correctly.*